The Demand For Rental Income in Phuket

 DEMAND FOR RENTAL INCOME

-Both villa and condominium projects are marketed as income producing, but condominiums, being more affordable, make up the bulk of sales in Phuket.
 There are also “condotels,” which enjoy both condominium and hotel licenses.
 They have professional management like other condos, but the extra hotel license allows the properties to be rented out on a short-term basis (i.e. for periods shorter than 30 days).

 sam-faumaWhat Sam Says About Short-Term vs. Long-Term Rentals

-The Hotel Act of Thailand (2004) clearly states that a hotel is “an accommodation established for business purposes of providing temporary accommodation service for travellers or any other person in exchange for compensation.”
+The Hotel Act of Thailand (2004) clearly states that a hotel is “an accommodation established for business purposes of providing temporary accommodation service for travelers or any other person in exchange for compensation.”
 However, the Act specifically excludes from that definition “an accommodation established for the purpose of providing accommodation service for monthly paid service charge or upward only.”

 Thankfully, in 2008, there were Ministerial Regulations issued for an exemption from this Act, as follows: “Any dwelling place which has a number of rooms not more than four rooms, whether in a single building or in several buildings, and with a total service capacity of not more than 20 guests, operating as a business which provides an additional source of income for the owners.”
-So if you own a condo, or multiple condos, with no more than four bedrooms, sleeping no more than 20 people, you may apply to exempt your properties, and carry on with legal short-term rentals.
+So if you own a Phuket condo, or multiple condos, with no more than four bedrooms, sleeping no more than 20 people, you may apply to exempt your properties, and carry on with legal short-term rentals.
 As the owner of such premises, however, you are also required to report to the Hotel Registrar.

 The popularity of Airbnb (especially) has highlighted the number of rentals which are technically illegal, but they do not have to be.
-It is surprising how few people make the effort to ensure that they are in compliance with Thai law when they rent their property.
+It is surprising how few people make the effort to ensure that they are in compliance with Thai law when they rent their Phuket property.

 Are the Guaranteed Returns on Investment (ROI) Really Guaranteed?